University of the West Indies: Global initiatives

 The University of the West Indies has initiated several international partnerships.
 In 2016, UWI and the Global Institute for Software Technology (GIST) established the UWI-China Institute for Information Technology.
-Starting in the summer of 2018, students in the programme on the Cave Hill and Mona campuses will travel to Suchou, China for two years to study software engineering and Mandarin.
+Starting in the summer of 2018, students in the programme on the Cave Hill and Mona campuses will travel to Suzhou, China for two years to study software engineering and Mandarin.

 The UWI-SUNY Center for Leadership and Sustainable Development (CLSD) was established in 2017 on SUNY's Empire State campus in Manhattan.

 The centre is designed to assist the Commonwealth Caribbean in meeting the United Nations Sustainable Development Goals.
-In addition to research and advocacy, plans are underway to offer a joint master's degree in sustainability and leadership.
+In addition to research and advocacy, plans were underway as of 2019 to offer a joint master's degree in sustainability and leadership.

 In 2017, the University of Lagos (UNILAG) and the UWI established the UNILAG-UWI Institute of African and Diaspora Studies.
 The institute conducts research and offers a master's degree in African and Diaspora Studies.

 Also in 2017, UWI and the University of Johannesburg (UJ) signed a memorandum of agreement (MoA) to establish the Institute for Global Africa Affairs.
 The institute was launched in 2018 and will offer a joint master's degree in Global African Studies.

+In 2019, Universidad de los Andes, commonly referred to as UNIANDES, and the UWI established the Strategic Alliance for Hemispheric Development.
+The Alliance will focus on the development of joint academic programmes and collaborative research projects.

 In 2020, UWI and the University of Havana inked an agreement to jointly establish the Institute for the Sustainable Development of the Caribbean.
-UWI Mona will lead the initiative from the UWI side, with the deans of the Faculty of Science and Technology and the Dean of the Faculty of Medical Sciences taking the lead.
+UWI Mona will lead the initiative from the UWI side, with the deans of the Faculty of Science and Technology and the dean of the Faculty of Medical Sciences taking the lead.

 In 2021 the Inter-American Development Bank decided to become a stakeholder of UWI under Cuban-American President Mauricio Claver-Carone as a public-private partnerships, [PPP).

 Faculties

-The University of the West Indies is a multi-campus, international university with several faculties and schools, some of which are replicated on all four physical main campuses.
+The University of the West Indies is a multi-campus, international university with several faculties and schools, some replicated on all four physical main campuses.
 The Open Campus does not have a faculty structure.
 The distribution of the faculties (called schools at Five Islands) is listed below.

-A new Faculty of Culture, Creative and Performing Arts has been approved to be established on 1 August 2020 at the Cave Hill Campus.
+A new Faculty of Culture, Creative and Performing Arts was approved to be established on 1 August 2020 at the Cave Hill Campus.